Skip to content

 brain project clone https://github.com/user/repo.git my-project

-brain project clone https://github.com/user/repo.git backend-api
+brain project link https://github.com/user/repo.git # full URL

-brain project link https://github.com/user/repo.git
+brain project link user/repo # GitHub shorthand

 brain project pull